-Objectives of an ECVP-Approved training programme
+Objectives of an ECVP-approved training programmes

-- (1) The objective of the training is to provide broadly-based theoretical and practical experience in veterinary pathology.
-The experience is orientated mainly towards anatomic veterinary pathology of domestic, exotic and/or laboratory animals and/or poultry, complemented by an introduction to cytology. - (2) The emphasis is on independent learning and development of skills in descriptive and diagnostic aspects of anatomic pathology, in understanding the concepts of general pathology as well as in the identification and evaluation of pathological processes leading to disease.
+The objective of the training is to provide broadly-based theoretical and practical experience in veterinary pathology.
+The experience is orientated mainly towards anatomic veterinary pathology of domestic, exotic and/or laboratory animals and/or poultry, complemented by an introduction to cytology.

+- The emphasis is on independent learning and development of skills in descriptive and diagnostic aspects of anatomic pathology, in understanding the concepts of general pathology as well as in the identification and evaluation of pathological processes leading to disease.
 Residents are expected to become competent at relating tissue alterations to clinical and functional parameters of diseases.
-Furthermore, they are expected to develop some experience in specific techniques routinely used in diagnostic and research pathology as well as in the interpretation and critical appraisal of scientific data. - (3) The training is intended to prepare residents for the ECVP certifying examination.
-Residents should be encouraged to perform a defined research project or scientific investigations of specific cases leading to presentation(s) at (inter)national scientific meetings (e.g. annual ESVP/ECVP conference) and to scientific publications. - (4) The training value depends to a large extent on the initiative of the resident, but close supervison and progress monitoring will ensure adequate progress. - (5) The outcome of the training shall include the ability to - recognise normal anatomy and histology, - recognise and describe the gross and histological features of pathological changes (morphological diagnosis), - identify or suggest likely causes of disease (etiological diagnosis), - perform a necropsy and report on necropsy and surgical specimens in such a way as to provide pertinent and relevant information to submitting individuals and institutions, - understand the mechanisms involved in disease processes (pathogenesis),
+Furthermore, they are expected to develop some experience in specific techniques routinely used in diagnostic and research pathology as well as in the interpretation and critical appraisal of scientific data. - The training is intended to prepare residents for the ECVP certifying examination.
+Residents should be encouraged to perform a defined research project or scientific investigations of specific cases leading to presentation(s) at (inter)national scientific meetings (e.g. annual ESVP/ECVP congress) and to scientific publications. - The training value depends to a large extent on the initiative of the Resident, but close supervison and progress monitoring will ensure adequate progress. - The outcome of the training shall include the ability to - recognise normal anatomy and histology

-- understand the principles of established and emerging diagnostic procedures and their applications to pathology, - think independently and be critical about the interpretation of morphological observations, - present scientific data at (inter)national meetings and prepare data for publication in peerreviewed journals, - be familiar with the principles of experimental design and data interpretation.
+- recognise and describe the gross and histological features of pathological changes (morphological diagnosis) - identify or suggest likely causes of disease (aetiological diagnosis) - perform a necropsy and report on necropsy and surgical specimens in such a way as to provide pertinent and relevant information to submitting individuals and institutions - understand the mechanisms involved in disease processes (pathogenesis), - understand the principles of established and emerging diagnostic procedures and their applications to pathology - think independently and be critical about the interpretation of morphological observations - present scientific data at (inter)national meetings and prepare data for publication in peer-reviewed journals - be familiar with the principles of experimental design and data interpretation

 Total time requirements are those as stated in the By-laws (Art.
 2.2).
+See here also for extensions.

-Requirements for facilities and equipment
+Requirements for facilities

 Adequate space and equipment must be available to ensure an effective programme.
 In particular, a necropsy room for the performance of post-mortem examinations on small and large animals, histology laboratories and laboratories performing specific diagnostic techniques must be available.
-Where a training institution lacks such laboratory facilities and/or experience, the required part of the training can be obtained elsewhere as long as the overall objectives of the programme are fulfilled.